Dear Family,

 So yeah... the language...
 I don't even know what to say.
 The sounds these people make are like mumbled sound effects.
 I can't even explain, haha!
 I just am so not used to Native people speaking Cambodian, turns out, it is really hard to distinguish the words!
 So the words I know, I usually catch, but other than that I'm useless.
 Unfortunately the only words I know are about the gospel, and no one really goes around talking about that.
 Fortunately, I know gospel words!
 And that is the most important thing!
 So when people are talking about it, I can generally understand.

-she dialed the phone and then handed it to me.
+Also that is me on my first phone call.
+You can't imagine my terror and horror when she dialed the phone and then handed it to me. |

 Have I told you about like what they call eachother?
 They all have familial titles, and that is what you call people when you see them.
 Like "older uncle" "younger uncle" "older brother" "younger aunt" "person around my age".
 I'm sure you understand.
 So Neakming is younger aunt.
 So when I say someone's name is Ming Ranier... that is what I mean.
 Younger Uncle is Lookpuu.
 Older aunt and uncle are both Om.
 Person around my age is Bong.
 Oh and Broh means boy and Srei means girl.
 So those will probably pop-up in my letters... keep your eyes peeled.